Day 20 of lockdown in southern España.

 I’ve read a couple of articles written by ex-military.
 You know the guys that live in closed quarters without any privacy for months on end?
 Almost all of them talk about the importance of routine.
 Something as simple as making your bed can set a positive tone for the rest of your day.

 Although I hate to say it– you should probably get dressed too.
-I could live in my pyjamas all day, everyday.
+I could live in my pajamas all day, every day.
 But I know it sets the tone for a super lazy day.
 Better to get dressed and have a bit of a plan.

 Make Space/Give Space